bgd-labs/aave-proposals-v3/src/20231031_AaveV1Ethereum_FixedREPPriceFeed/FixedREPPriceFeedOnAAVEV1.md

 ## Simple Summary

-Replace existing price feed by Chainlink with the fixed price adapter on Aave v1.
+Replace existing REP/ETH price feed by Chainlink on Aave v1 Ethereum with a fixed price adapter.

 ## Motivation